OkutaniDaichi0106/gomoqt/README.md

 # gomoqt
-gomoqt is an original implementation of Media over QUIC refering to MOQTransport and MOQTransfork in Golang.
+gomoqt is an original implementation of Media over QUIC in Golang, refering to MOQTransport and MOQTransfork.
 [document](https://www.notion.so/gomoqt-116e4265c81c80f190aacad73bfdae5a?pvs=4)

 ## Implemented sections